Kram-31/Gestion_De_Notes_Simple/README.md

 📝 Simple Note Manager 📝
 Welcome to the Simple Note Manager!
-This project is a console application written in C, designed to help you organize and manage your notes efficiently and intuitively.
+This project is a console application written in C,

 ✨ Features
 This application allows you to: